 The portable radio shall be state-of-the-art and all RF frequencies and CTCSS tones shall be generated electronically, synthesized.
-The portable radio shall be equipped with a battery of sufficient capacity to provide a 5% transmit, 5% receive, and 90% standby (5/5/90) duty cycle over at least an 8-hour period.
+The portable radio shall be equipped with a battery of sufficient capacity to provide a 5 percent transmit, 5 percent receive, and 90 percent standby (5/5/90) duty cycle over at least an 8-hour period.